itenium-be/sql-training/README.md

 ## More exercises

+Goal scored at the latest minute that won the game.

 In the `goals` table, `score0` and `score1` are `NULL`, our intern forgot to write the code to set these fields.
 They should be the game score at that point including the goal just scored.
 Write the UPDATE statement.